cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

 **Grassland**

+52 *Shrub/Scrub*- areas dominated by shrubs; less than 5 meters tall with shrub canopy typically greater than 20% of total vegetation.
+This class includes true shrubs, young trees in an early successional stage or trees stunted from environmental conditions.

 71 *Grassland/Herbaceous*- areas dominated by gramanoid or herbaceous vegetation, generally greater than 80% of total vegetation.
 These areas are not subject to intensive management such as tilling, but can be utilized for grazing.

-**Planted/Cultivated** 81 *Pasture/Hay* – areas of grasses, legumes, or
-grass-legume mixtures planted for livestock grazing or the production of seed or hay crops, typically on a perennial cycle.
+81 *Pasture/Hay* – areas of grasses, legumes, or grass-legume mixtures planted for livestock grazing or the production of seed or hay crops, typically on a perennial cycle.
 Pasture/hay vegetation accounts for greater than 20% of total vegetation.

+**Planted/Cultivated**

 82 *Cultivated Crops* — areas used for the production of annual crops, such as corn, soybeans, vegetables, tobacco, and cotton, and also